 Compromised PII can lead to a number of different headaches, and should cyber criminals choose to use that information for malicious purposes, the results could be devastating.
 Depending on the nature of the data, individuals could find their information used to conduct identity fraud, blackmail, or positioned to conduct fraudulent purchases.

 While a great deal of this breached information might find itself as part of a data dump on the dark web or on a paste site, we have seen recent examples of threat actors using social media to make stolen PII public.
-Although we can only speculate the motivation behind using a previously underutilized platform like Facebook or Twitter as a means of exposure, it is clear that organizations suffering from data breaches, and the individuals affected by it, should anticipate that their information may now be publicized on platforms traditionally not used in the past.
+Although we can only speculate the motivation behind using a previously underutilized social media platform as a means of exposure, it is clear that organizations suffering from data breaches, and the individuals affected by it, should anticipate that their information may now be publicized on platforms traditionally not used in the past.

 The second example uses Twitter to expose sensitive debit card information associated with a large financial institution.
 While the Tweet does not publish the account holder’s name, it does expose the card number, expiration, and CVV number.

 According to Verizon’s Data Breach Investigations Report, 86% of today’s data breaches that expose sensitive data are financially motivated.
 That means if PII for your enterprise has been compromised and exposed on any of these channels, there’s a good chance it involves a cyber criminal looking to cash in on the stolen information.
-While the distribution of PII in the examples above still appears to be limited, the presence of leaks on social media indicates that organizations should be actively monitoring for and responding to sensitive data leaked by bad actors on these channels.
+While the distribution of PII in the examples above still appears to be limited, the presence of leaks on social media indicates that organizations should actively engage in social media threat monitoring and respond to sensitive data leaked by bad actors on these channels.